-When comparing owner-occupied and renter-occupied units, the county is overwhelmingly occupied by homeowners with 71%.
+When comparing owner-occupied versus renter units, the county is overwhelmingly occupied by homeowners with 71 percent.
 Sparta only contains 55% owner-occupied units.
-Both communities have experienced an increase in renter-occupants over the last 20 years.
+Both communities have experienced an increase in renteroccupants over the same time period.
 One significant stakeholder concern is the number of vacant, dilapidated properties across the city and county, particularly those in highly visible areas such as entrances.
 Adequately addressing the issue will take additional resources at the city and county level.